 Admittedly the flavors I mention are suited to western tastes but one can find tastes equally dependent on tropical edibles in places around the temperate and tropical world.
 Asian cuisines bereft of ginger, Kaffir lime or lemon grass is plain meh.
 Mexican food with hibiscus, tamarind or achiote (Bixa orellana) is far less exciting.
 Leave out plantains from Caribbean cuisine and it lacks an essential source of carbohydrates.
 Recently, consumption of avocados has been a point of contention in political discourse.
 And finally, the world would grind to a halt without coffee.

-The importance of foods such bannanas and spices such as pepper in the world economy can’t be overstated but there are some that are just as tasty that can’t be economically distributed the world over.
+The importance of foods such as bannanas and spices such as pepper in the world economy can’t be overstated but there are some that are just as tasty that can’t be economically distributed the world over.
 Some foods such Jackfruit are only known in the western world through its flavor profile, in this case chewing gum.
-The polarizing appeal (or disgust) over Durian is only known where it can grow reliably.
+The polarizing appeal (and disgust) over Durian is only known where it can grow reliably or if the buyr is wealthy enough to have fresh fruit flown in.
 Slowly but surely new flavors are introduced to palates in the temperate world.

 The foods and spices mentioned here are only a few grains of sand on a beach of tropical food stuffs.
 On these pages we offer a few tropical delights to try your hand at cultivating.
 Most of what we offer serves a dual purpose with ornamental value.
 If hand crafting and fermenting your own vanilla beans is too much for you, at least it’s an attractive orchid vine.